THE WISDOM OF KNOWING YOU DON’T KNOW

 But clarity is not the same thing as certainty—and Tarot, at its best, does not offer certainty.
 It offers orientation.
 It helps you locate yourself honestly, so your choices can be made with greater wisdom.

-This book is not a “fast food” guide to seventy-eight disconnected definitions.
-I’m not interested in handing you a stack of meanings to memorize.
+This book does not serve up seventy-eight disconnected definitions—one for each Tarot card.
+I’m not interested in handing you a list of meanings to memorize.
 Tarot is a coherent symbolic system—an ecosystem of images, patterns, tensions, and developmental thresholds—and it only really reveals itself when you learn to read it as a whole.

 Still, every journey needs a place to begin.
 And the right place to begin is not with mastery, but with the wisdom of knowing you don’t know.